 :format(jpeg))

 Guest toilets are essential for catering establishments that serve alcoholic beverages, are larger than 50 m² and/or have more than 50 seats.
-Functional lighting in the restaurant's toilet area also ensures that guests are completely satisfied in this area.
+Functional bathroom lighting in the restaurant's toilet area also ensures that guests are completely satisfied in this area.

 Our recommendations

 As with any public or commercial location, clearly defined regulations also apply to lighting in the catering industry to ensure that guests and employees can stay there safely.
-Among other things, workplace regulation A 3.4 and -> DIN EN 12464-1 are important.
+The workplace regulations A 3.4 and DIN EN 12464-1 are important.
+These are recommended for lighting in the restaurant:

 - 100 lux: Corridors